burhankaraman/OrganicShop/README.md

-# Oshop
+# Organic Shop

+This project demonstrates a simple e-commerce application for an imaginary organic shop.
+It is built with Angular, Firebase and Bootstrap 4 as the final project.

+## What you will learn

+Use Angular and Firebase to build real-time serverless applications Think like a software engineer
+Write clean and testable code
+Design classes and modules with proper boundaries

+## Note

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.

 ## Development server